 Learn more about building a Dashboard.

-Dashboards you’ve created or have been shared with you can be accessed from the Overview and Dashboard pages.
+Dashboards you’ve created or have been shared with you can be accessed from the Overview and Dashboards pages.

 You can export a static PDF of your dashboard, or share a live dashboard with others in your organization.